 invites firms to submit their qualifications for providing architectural services for the new Library.
-The project will consist of renovations of approximately 40,000 net square feet in the historic banking hall and second floor of The building is on of the RISD campus, along the newly developed riverfront park.
-The space ha as been given to by Corporation.
+The project will consist of renovations of approximately 40,000 net square feet in the historic banking hall and second floor of ...
+The building is on of the RISD campus, along the newly developed riverfront park.
+The space has been given to by Corporation.

-Built in 1917 for the second second bank, the building was designed by York and Sawyer of New York; it was placed on the National Register of Historic Places in 1976, and the ornate first floor banking hall is a National Register interior.
+Built in 1917 for the bank, the building was designed by York and Sawyer of New York; it was placed on the National Register of Historic Places in 1976, and the ornate first floor banking hall is a National Register interior.
 This banking hall is 182' x 98' with a coffered ceiling rising to 49 feet.
 Twenty-four Corinthian columns line the perimeter of the room.
-A mezzanine overlooks the second seco
+A mezzanine overlooks the campus and the river.

-Currently, the second Library's quarters are in a condition College Building, with an entrance at the While very beautiful, the library long ago outgrew its space, and a quarter of the collection is now in offsite storage.
-The second Library is a visual arts library with a collection of 115,000 volumes and visual collections (slides, clippings, and other formats) of 680,000 items.
+Currently, the Library's quarters are in College Building, with an entrance at While very beautiful, the library long ago outgrew its space, and a quarter of the collection is now in offsite storage.
+The Library is a visual arts library with a collection of 115,000 volumes and visual collections (slides, clippings, and other formats) of 680,000 items.
 The library also includes significant special collections and archives.
 In addition to serving a campus of 2100 full time students, the library is utilized by scholars and the public.

 is the premier visual arts and design college in the United States, offering degree programs in 19 disciplines at the graduate and undergraduate levels.
-The new library should reflect the quality of the state as an institution, and significantly contribute to the life of the city of the renovation project will preserve local history and create, through its sense of place, a contemporary destination.
+The new library should reflect the quality of the city of